2 To The Square Root Of 3

 Scientific and Historical Context

 The development of understanding irrational exponents is intertwined with the history of real analysis.
-In ancient times, mathematicians like the Pythagoreans were initially troubled by irrational numbers since they challenged the notion that all numbers could be expressed as ratios of integers.
+And in ancient times, mathematicians like the Pythagoreans were initially troubled by irrational numbers since they challenged the notion that all numbers could be expressed as ratios of integers.
 The discovery of ( \sqrt{2} ) as an irrational number was a significant turning point, prompting mathematicians to reconsider the nature of numbers.

 Over centuries, mathematicians like Newton and Leibniz developed calculus, which provided tools for dealing with continuous functions and limits.
-However, a rigorous definition of real numbers and irrational exponents didn't emerge until the 19th century with the work of mathematicians like Cauchy, Weierstrass, and Dedekind.
+Still, a rigorous definition of real numbers and irrational exponents didn't emerge until the 19th century with the work of mathematicians like Cauchy, Weierstrass, and Dedekind.
 They provided a solid foundation for real analysis, which included precise definitions of limits, continuity, and irrational numbers.

 Essential Concepts